 Why the Black School of Business at Penn State Behrend?

 IBE is one of only a handful of undergraduate business-engineering programs nationwide and the only one within Penn State.
 The interdisciplinary nature of the program is underscored by its joint administration by the Black School of Business and by Penn State Behrend’s School of Engineering.

 In addition to core coursework in business, engineering, engineering mathematics, and science, you’ll choose a focus module of 15-18 credits to build the disciplinary knowledge and skill that employers value.
-Module options include Accounting/Finance; Energy Finance; Industrial Engineering; Manufacturing and Design; Product Design and Manufacture; Product Development; Operations and Supply Chain Management; Technical Sales; and Quality Control.
+Module options include Accounting/Finance; Energy Finance; Industrial Engineering; Materials and Mechanical Systems; Product Design and Manufacture; New Product Development; Operations and Supply Chain Management; Technical Sales; and Quality Control.
 Over half of the IBE majors earn a dual degree with just a few extra courses.

-IBE graduates are well-prepared to work on the business side of a technical company, or to continue their education in Penn State Behrend’s master’s degree programs in business administration (M.B.A.), manufacturing management (M.M.M.), or project management (M.P.M.).
+IBE graduates are well-prepared to work on the business side of a technical company or to continue their education in one of Penn State Behrend’s master’s degree programs in manufacturing management (M.M.M.), business administration (M.B.A.), or project management (M.P.M.).

 Penn State Behrend also offers certificate programs that allow IBE students to further enhance their degrees, including the Enterprise Resource Planning with SAP certificate and the Enterprise Resource Planning with Oracle Certificate.

 The Black School of Business is accredited by AACSB International, the highest standard of achievement and a designation earned by less than 5 percent of business schools worldwide.